-- 3.1 The team face increasing demand from residents of all ages, with mental health, serious illness, and care issues, as well as older and frail residents, who are seeking more innovative solutions than are available. - 3.2 The Broadland District Council Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
-The fee for this service is 15% of the total cost of the adaptation work and is currently capped at £1,500.
-This cap is an outdated approach which is not within current best practice.
-The fee is included within and paid for via grant funding.
-The fee is used to supplement our service with discretionary items and to provide a comprehensive service. - 3.3 Legislation provides a power for a land charge of up to £10,000 for grant values between £5,000 and £15,000 that is valid for 10 years.
-Currently at Broadland District Council, land charges are applied to applicable adaptation works in conformance with The Housing Grants, Construction and Regeneration Act 1996: Disabled Facilities Grant (Conditions relating to approval or payment of Grant) General Consent 2008.
-If the property is sold or otherwise disposed of within 10 years of completion of adaptation works then the land charge funds may be returned to the council to further assist vulnerable residents.
+- 3.1 The team face increasing demand from residents of all ages, with mental health, serious illness, and care issues, as well as older and frail residents, who are seeking more innovative solutions than are currently available. - 3.2 The South Norfolk Care and Repair service is a chargeable service to help residents with grant applications, check entitlements for benefits and oversee grant eligible adaptation work.
+The fee for this service is 15% of the total cost of adaptation work.
+The fee is in line with the sector and is typically included within and paid for via grant funding.
+For Saffron properties, the care and repair fee is currently capped at 10%, which is the only housing provider in South Norfolk who benefits from these cap.
+The fee is used to supplement our service with discretionary items and to provide a comprehensive service and reduce waiting times in the face of shortfalls in Occupational Therapist capacity. - 3.3 Legislation provides the Council an opportunity to place a land charge of up to £10,000 for grant values between £5,000 and £15,000, that is valid for 10 years on owner occupiers.
+The land charge procedure is a widely used across the Country and is considered standard practice for larger grants.
+The aim of the charge is to place an emphasis on the individual and family on the cost of adaptation, reducing unnecessary relocation following an adaption.
+Currently land charges are only added to a property where there has been capital value is added to the property, e.g. an extension.

-4 Proposed action
+4. Proposed action

-- 4.1 To implement the 'Independent Living Assistance Policy', which includes the existing Independent Living assistance, with refinements, in addition to the introduction of new assistance packages.
-(See Appendix 1 and 2 of the policy document). - 4.2 To remove the £1,500 cap on the Care and Repair service fee resulting in an uncapped 15% fee for all care and repair service involvement regardless of
+4.1 To implement the 'Independent Living Assistance Policy', which includes the existing Independent Living assistance, with refinements, in addition to the introduction of new assistance packages. (see Appendix 1 and 2 of the policy document).